born0monday/kernel_foo_dma/README.md

 I've included both the `bzImage` and the `vmlinux` ELF file, just for convenience.

 Running any of the triggers should likely cause a kernel BUG print.

+### Special thanks

+I want to thank `bam0x7` for asking about this CVE in the kctf discord server.
+Our exchange there inspired me to do this workshop in the first place and it was fun to work with him to help him finish his own exploit.